 Tube: Whitechapel or Aldgate East

 It’s probably a health and safety risk to eat here and not because of the food: it’s more of an overcrowding issue.
 This is the most insanely busy restaurant I’ve ever been to.
 Friends of ours had recommended it to us, but happily mentioned that you need to book.
 It’s a Punjabi restaurant (Indian / Pakistani dishes) which is a real local institution and which has a BYO policy: always good which led to an extremely cheap night out.
 An extremely short night out too as I confess the number of people in the place and the noise levels meant we were in and out in an hour.
-Old age and all that.
 When we arrived first, there was a queue of people down the street for this place.
 Most were locals and seemed perfectly happy to stand on the street and wait for a table, sipping away at their bring-your-own beer.
-Why on earth would you not book if you know it’s going to be this crazy?
-It’s a mystery to me.
 We squeezed through the door and managed to find a manager, who seated us pretty quickly.
 Inside it was no better.
 There was about 40 people standing up inside the restaurant, also waiting for a table, and enjoying their beers too.
 And this is not a big restaurant.
 There were people practically hanging over our table to stay out of the way of the waiters who were trying to get past with plates.
 Utter chaos.
 So why is this on my list?
 Because the food was fantastic.
 The saag paneer and the Karahi tarka dal were really outstanding.
 Martin had the Karahi chicken masala which is a really popular dish.
 And I could see why.
 Naan bread was delicious too.
 I would’ve loved to have stayed longer and tried a few more things but tables were at a premium and noise levels were getting higher as the evening went on.
 When we found ourselves shouting at each other across the table, we decided to go.
 An entertaining evening nonetheless but maybe we’ll try their takeaway option next time

 Tube stop: Marble Arch